mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

 ^ And it turns out there is, but it requires yet another concept

-^ If key paths are great for allowing us to abstract pick apart and analyze fields of a struct, then we would expect there should be some kind of similar tool for enums.
+^ If key paths are great for allowing us to abstractly pick apart and analyze fields of a struct, then we would expect there should be some kind of similar tool for enums.

 ^ And one can easily discover what the shape of this tool is, and we have called it `CasePath`, and it's the perfect tool for us to pick apart enums and analyze their cases in isolation